rhythm-patel/Plants-vs-Zombies/README.md

 ### Resources and modules used
 We used Timehandler class to setup different timelines for different objects.
 The class effectively handles the different threads created in the program, and help us maintain our focus on the much bigger picture.

-All the pictures and gifs used in the game have been taken from Plants v/s zombies fandom [page](https://plantsvszombies.fandom.com/wiki/Main_Page).
+All the pictures and gifs used in the game have been taken from Plants vs zombies fandom [page](https://plantsvszombies.fandom.com/wiki/Main_Page).
 The images have been edited to better suit the functionalities for our game.

 ### Required modules for running the game:
 The game was developed using Java 13 and Javafx 13 SDK, but works well on 13 and above.
 I am attaching links to the newer versions of these modules.